Blogs

 Should I rent or buy a wheelchair ramp?

 Rent if you need it for less than 6 months, like recovering from surgery or physical therapy.
-TCP Building Corp rents ramps for $150-250 monthly.
+TCP Building Corp rents ramps for $150 to $250 monthly.
 Buy if this is permanent or you'll need it over a year.
-Do the 6 months of rental equal about half the cost of buying?
+Six months of rental equals about half the cost of buying.

 What's a wheelchair ramp really going to cost me?